Pauline Kidner, Secret World Wildlife Rescue and The Healing Weekend

 The Healing Weekend that we know today owes its root and origin to the late healer, Bill Harrison who passed away in 2008.
 During the 1990's Bill, who hosted The Healing Weekend for many years at his home in Wedmore, Somerset, began to visit Secret World to help the animals there.
-Close bonds were created between staff, volunteers, the animals and Bill.
-Staff and Volunteers including Maria Fountain, Jan and John Vinnicombe began to bring the animals to Bills Healing Sanctuary, to the event to help with Animal Healing Workshops
+Close bonds were created between charity founder Pauline Kidner, volunteers, the animals and Bill.
+Staff and Volunteers including Maria Fountain, Jan and John Vinnicombe began to bring the animals to Bills Healing Sanctuary, to the early days Healing Weekend and to help with Animal Healing Workshops

-Following Bills passing, in honour of his life and work, Elaine and Ron, todays organisers, with the support of Pauline and Simon Kidner and the team at Secret World, began to create The New Healing Weekend.
+Following Bills passing, in honour of his life and work, Elaine and Ron, todays organisers, with the support of Pauline Kidner, her son Simon and the team at Secret World, The new Healing Weekend was created.
 This time, with the additional goal of helping raise vital funds for Secret World, and Pauline's vision to offer a 24hour rescue service to injured wildlife in the South West.

 Pauline and Derek Kidner opened New Road Farm (now Secret World) to visitors in 1984 and it was after seeing the way that the animals were being cared for that the public started to bring injured wildlife to the farm in the hope they could be cared for here.
 From here Pauline very soon developed a great love and interest for wildlife, and as her knowledge grew, so did her reputation for caring for these wild animals in need.